Family restaurant Damascus serves up authentic Syrian food

 Settling into life in the capital, the couple set up a successful food truck that they named Damascus (after the capital of Syria).
 Four years on, Damascus found a permanent home at Vogelmorn Bowling Club, a quirky and cool spot that locals loved.
 After continued success, they moved to the city to bring their authentic Syrian flavours to central Wellington.

 The food served at Damascus is the food that Hasan grew up eating, and it has become the food he cooks at home for his young children.
 “This is family food, homey food and when you eat it, you can feel the love and the care that has gone into making it,” he says.

 ...it’s been heart-warming to see how much people are enjoying our food.

 Flora and Hasan, owners of Damascus

-Combining the welcoming feel of a community hall with the nostalgia of a bach, Damascus’ restaurant is comfortable and immediately makes you feel at home.
+With beautiful blue walls with hand-painted art and colourful pendants above, the restaurant feels warm and intimate.
 It’s important for Hasan and Flora that the restaurant is welcoming and accessible for families and people with dietary requirements.
 The menu has lots of gluten-free, dairy-free and vegetarian dishes.
-It's also licensed for BYO, so you can bring along a bottle of wine to enjoy with dinner.

 Pastry chef Flora makes the incredible baklava, golden with honey and stuffed with jewel-like pistachios, luscious handmade ice cream and other treats.
 Hasan looks after the savoury side of things, making tahini from scratch (he estimates they go through 25-50kg of sesame seeds each month), kneading dough for the flatbreads, soaking chickpeas and making jibin (a Syrian cheese like feta but not as salty).